synopsys-sig/synopsys-action/README.md

 At this time, Polaris does not support the analysis of pull requests.
 We recommend running the Synopsys Action on pushes to main branches.

-Synopsys Action is the recommended solution for integrating Polaris into a GitHub workflow.
+Synopsys Action available in the GitHub Marketplace is the recommended solution for integrating Polaris into a GitHub workflow.
 Here's an example workflow for Polaris scan using the Synopsys Action:

 ```yaml